 The CE Plan must include a declaration that a Registrant has assessed the risks of their practice to the public and/or the environment.
 To help assess practice risks and understand the links to CE goals and activities, Registrants can use the practice risk assessment tool developed by Engineers and Geoscientists BC and attach it to their CE Plan.
 This tool is available in Appendix B.

-This tool was developed to apply across a wide range of areas of practice.
-If Registrants have another risk assessment method that is more applicable to their sector and/or area(s) of practice, they may use that method but must describe the method in their CE Plan.
+This tool was developed to apply across a variety of areas of practice.
+If Registrants use another risk assessment method that is more applicable to their sector and/or area(s) of practice, they must describe the method in their CE Plan.